armoucar/armoucar.github.io/_posts/2016-02-15-jekyll-highlights.markdown

 [Jekyll](http://jekyllrb.com/) is a static site generator.
 What does that mean?
 It means that it doesn't have a backend coupled to it and all the tasks of generating pages based on templates, the URL structure and so on is made before the deploy in a build step.

 It is ideal then for generate websites where content is the main *feature*.
 Everything you need is just manage a folder with files, there's no need of dealing with programming languages - unless you want create plugins for it - or databases.
-I don't know if this is a common expression in English, but in my language we commonly say 'Do not use a cannon to kill an ant' - basically: overengineering.
+I don't know if this is a common expression in English, but in my language we commonly say 'Do not use a cannon to kill an ant' - basically: do not do overengineering.

 Jekyll's documentation is great.
 It is easy to start with and it goes pretty deep on more advanced things.
 This post is more about what I think it is nice on this static site generator and this is also a cheatsheet - I love cheatsheets.